-Entrance is open to all, with a two-stage selection process: an exam designed to test problem-solving ability rather than previous maths learning, and an interview to gauge suitability and enthusiasm for the subject.
-"What we're really trying to assess is long-term potential," Tom Collins, the deputy head,
+Entrance is open to all, with a two-stage selection process: an exam designed to test problemsolving ability rather than previous maths learning, and an interview to gauge suitability and enthusiasm for the subject.
+"What we're really trying to assess is long-term potential," Tom Collins, the deputy head, says.
+"We work hard to attract as many girls as possible to

-Proudly nerdy they may be - the popularity of Dungeons & Dragons and the thriving chess club are additional testimony to that - but King's students are still, the teachers point out, a bunch of teenagers, with all that entails.
-Misbehaviour is rare, partly because of the small size - every teacher knows every student by name and can
+Proudly nerdy they may be the popularity of Dungeons & Dragons and the thriving chess club are additional testimony to that - but King's students are still, the teachers point out, a bunch of teenagers, with all that entails.
+Misbehaviour is rare, partly because of the small size - every teacher knows every student by name and can intervene early before situations escalate - and partly because of the students' motivation.
+"In my last school people misbehaved